-Trying to find a karate coach or karate lessons in Tower Hill ?
+Trying to find a karate instructor or karate instructional classes in Tower Hill ?

-Karate is a Japanese martial art whose physical aspects seek the progression of defensive and counter-attacking body movements.
-The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects pinpoint the all round improvement of the individual.
-This is facilitated by the discipline and persistent effort required in training.
+Karate is described as a Japanese martial art whose physical elements seek the continuing development of protective and counter-attacking body movements.
+The themes of classic karate training are fighting and self-defence, though its mental and moral aspects pinpoint the overall improvement of the individual.
+This is caused through the discipline and persistent effort required in training.